Old Hill: Housing

 In 1945 prefabs were built in Cherry Orchard and Spring Meadow to house young families.
 Although meant to be temporary they were much loved family homes for twenty years or more, until replaced by more modern housing.

 The Riddins Mound council estate was built near the Halesowen Road railway overbridge in the 1960s.
 The estate provided 547 homes, 288 of which were in three 16-storey tower blocks, with the remainder spread across seven three-storey blocks of flats, nine maisonette blocks and four bungalows.
 The estate had fallen into decline by the early 1990s, and in August 1996 one of the tower blocks was demolished in a controlled explosion.
 The remaining properties have been refurbished and community facilities improved.

 Notable buildings

 Haden Hill House, a Victorian gentleman's residence and Haden Old Hall are set in a municipal park to the south of the town centre.
+Haden Old Hall dates back to approximately 1531 and was saved from demolition in 1934 following a public appeal; Haden Hill House was built by George Alfred Haden Haden-Best, a local benefactor who modernised the building with underfloor heating and piped water.
 Both are in the ownership of Sandwell Borough Council and are open to the public.
+Nearby is the historic Corngreaves Hall, a late 18th-century building associated with the Attwood family and the local iron industry, which has recently been refurbished into apartments.

 The Church of the Holy Trinity and a former butcher's shop at 191 Halesowen Road are grade II listed.
 The latter's listing in 2005 concludes: